-The National Coalition Against Prescription Drug Abuse (NCAPDA) is 501(c)3 non-profit, volunteer based organization established to prevent prescription drug/opioid related Substance Use Disorder and overdose deaths through community education, policy change and legislative action at the local, state and Federal levels.
+The National Coalition Against Prescription Drug Abuse (NCAPDA) is a 501(c)3 non-profit, volunteer-based organization established to prevent prescription drug/opioid-related Substance Use Disorder (SUD) and overdose deaths through community education, policy change, and legislative action at the local, state and federal levels.

-NCAPDA was founded in June, 2010, just a few months after the tragic loss of April and Joseph Rovero’s youngest son, Joseph (Joey) John Rovero, III, from a lethal combination of alcohol and prescription medication that had been prescribed by a doctor just nine days before.
-Joey’s life was cut short on December 18, 2009, just five months before he would have graduated from Arizona State University with degrees in both Business and Communications.
-He left an entire community of family and friends shocked and devastated by his death but committed to tackle the nation’s prescription drug abuse/misuse epidemic in his memory.
+Months following the tragic death of their youngest son, Joseph (Joey) John Rover III, April Rovero and Joseph Rovero founded NCAPDA in June 2010.
+Joey passed away from a lethal combination of alcohol and prescription drugs that a doctor had prescribed just nine days before his death.
+Joey’s life was cut short on December 18, 2009, just five months before he would have graduated from Arizona State University with degrees in Business and Communications.
+He left an entire community of family and friends shocked and devastated by his death but committed to tackling the nation’s prescription drug abuse/misuse epidemic in his memory.

-NCAPDA partners with schools, colleges, community organizations and medical, law enforcement and other agencies to increase awareness about the dangers of prescription drug abuse/misuse.
-NCAPDA is also the fiscal sponsor for the the Contra Costa County MEDS Coalition, is a founding member of the California Prescription Drug Abuse Prevention Work Group and a sponsor of the FED UP!
+NCAPDA partners with schools, colleges, community organizations and medical, law enforcement, and other agencies to increase awareness about the dangers of prescription drug abuse/misuse.
+NCAPDA is also the fiscal sponsor for the Contra Costa County MEDS Coalition, a founding member of the California Prescription Drug Abuse Prevention Work Group, and a sponsor of the FED UP!
 Coalition that works to drive Federal action that will help put an end to America’s opioid crisis.